The Parents Flew The Nest

 Enjoy an equestrian trail with your horse.
 The park has several trails that are open to horseback riding.

-Hike a portion of the 1,175 mile Mountain To Sea Trail that runs through the state park.
-If you plan to use one of the backpacking campsites in the park along this trail, you need to register and pay for it first.
+Hike a portion of the 1,175-mile Mountain To Sea Trail that runs through the state park.
+If you plan to use one of the backpacking campsites in the park along this trail, you must register and pay for it first.

 Take part in a park ranger-led interpretive program–times and availability vary.
 Check the park website for details.

-Hike The Widows Creek Trail and stay at one of the backcountry tent sites.
+Hike The Widow’s Creek Trail and stay at one of the backcountry tent sites along Widow’s Creek.

 Visit Garden Creek Baptist Church, one of the few original churches in Wilkes County.